 Be warned this can be a tough read in places, the more biological, chemical or physiological knowledge the reader has, the easier it is to understand it.
 We believe that this explanation in this book makes sense of the results we have been getting since 1998, and explains some logical reasons behind our treatment’s high level of success.
 I have highlighted some important areas of information in blue, to try to help people understand more about the science.

-In effect, what is happening with our treatment; is that it is helping the person’s body to heal itself from within, by helping to balance their body pH.
-This in turn helps the cell pumps (Or ‘Ion channels’ as they are often called), to work better than before using our exclusive ways of applying the Bioflow field.
-These pumps act as control valves, for the inward and outward flow of everything the cell requires.
+In effect, we are confident what is happening with our program; is that it is helping the person’s body to heal itself from within, by helping to balance their body pH.
+This in turn helps the cell pumps (Or ‘Ion channels’ as they are properly called), to work better than before using our exclusive and unique ways of applying the Bioflow field.
+These cell pumps act as control valves, for the inward and outward flow of everything the cell requires.

-As these cell pump systems have serious health issues if they are not working correctly, as explained in the book (And in the FAQ section under ‘Is there any science behind Bioflow?).
+As these cell pump systems have serious effects on the balance of the cell or cells’ health if they are not working correctly, as explained in the book.
 Then logically therefore, making sure pH. is correct in the body is of an extremely high importance level as blood pH. is a major factor in cell pump health and efficiency, and therefore the health of the body at a cellular level.

 Magnotherapy the pHacts By MVDr Vladislav Vaclavek